Soce, Poland

 Soce is a village in the administrative district of Gmina Narew, within Hajnówka County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 10 km north-west of Narew, 27 km north-west of Hajnówka, and 25 km south-east of the regional capital Białystok.

 The village is inhabited mostly by Orthodox Belarusians who use Podlachian language.

 An ethnographic-tourist project called "The Land of Open Shutters" is realized in Soce.
 The main objective of this project is to preserve an original wooden architecture of cabin-like old cottages with intricately carved ornaments like vibrant and colourful shutters or dynamically designed edge guards.

 Despite the recently increased modernisation, the traditional architecture is still in evidence.